 Research on the mechanism of colonoscopy into loops and unloops

-According to the anatomical characteristics of the intestine: the ascending colon, descending colon and upper rectum are fixed which are straighter, smaller in extension, and colonoscopy is easy to pass; transverse colon and sigmoid colon is in a free state, with longer mesentery and larger mobility which can easily cause loops.
-Common types of loops in the sigmoid colon include N loops, α loops, reverse α loops, and atypical loops; the common types of loops in the transverse colon include deep loops/dangling loops, deep large γ loops, and inverted splenic loops[11].
-Usually, the time for a skilled endoscopist to enter the cecum is about 4-6 minutes, but someone who have difficulty in this process cannot reach eventually, even if the operation time is more than 1 h[12].
+According to the anatomical characteristics of the intestine, the ascending colon, descending colon and upper rectum, which are straighter and smaller in extension, are generally easier to pass with colonoscopy.
+However, the transverse colon and sigmoid colon are in a free state, with longer mesentery and larger mobility, which can easily cause loops.
+Common types of loops in the sigmoid colon include N loops, α loops, reverse α loops, and atypical loops, while the common types of loops in the transverse colon include deep loops/dangling loops, deep large γ loops, and inverted splenic loops[11].
+Usually, the time for a skilled endoscopist to enter the cecum is about 4-6 minutes, but someone who have difficulty in this process may not be able to reach it, even if the operation time is more than 1 h[12].

-In view of the factors of patients who cause a loop during colonoscopy, experts have conducted many studies, long-term constipation, abdominal surgery history, female, body mass index is lower or higher than normal, the volume of visceral fat tissue is low and the proficiency of colonoscopy directly affects the formation of intestinal loops[13] (Figure 1).
+In view of the factors of patients who cause a loop during colonoscopy, experts have conducted many studies which found that factors including long-term constipation, abdominal surgery history, female, body mass index is lower or higher than normal, the volume of visceral fat tissue is low and the proficiency of colonoscopy directly affect the formation of intestinal loops[13] (Figure 1).

-The successful removal of the loop is the key for colonoscopy reaching the cecum, it is necessary for endoscopist to be able to observe and monitor the shape of colonoscopy in order to overcome this technical difficulty.
+The successful removal of the loop is key for a colonoscopy to reach the cecum, and it is necessary for the endoscopist to be able to observe and monitor the shape of colonoscopy in order to overcome this technical difficulty.
 With the continuous advancement of colonoscopy accessories, magnetic endoscopic imaging (MEI), a real-time three-dimensional imaging colonoscopy-assisted positioning technology, has become an effective tool for observing the shape of the colonoscopy in human body[14].
-There is a meta-analysis that summarizes 8 randomized controlled trials and contains 2967 patients, which compares cecal intubation rates and times, sedation dose, abdominal pain scores and the use of ancillary maneuvers between MEI and standard colonoscopy.
-The conclusion is that compared with traditional technique, MEI has advantages in cecal intubation rate, but MEI didn’t have any distinct advantages for cecal intubation time and lower pain scores[15] (DW1).
+There is a meta-analysis that summarizes 8 randomized controlled trials and contains 2967 patients which compares cecal intubation rates and times, sedation dose, abdominal pain scores and the use of ancillary maneuvers between MEI and standard colonoscopy.
+The conclusion is that compared with traditional technique, MEI has an advantages in cecal intubation rate, but MEI did not have any distinct advantages for cecal intubation time and lower pain scores[15] (DW1).
 The variable stiffness of the colonoscopy body, flexible tubing, and Responsive Insertion Technology (RIT)[16,17] make the inspection equipment more maneuverable.
 Prieto-de-Frías et al[17] and Pasternak et al[18] studied the application of RIT technology in reducing discomfort and pain during colonoscopy insertion.
-The results showed that the RIT group shortened the cecal intubation time, decrease intestinal loop formation, lower manual pressure of abdomen and discomfort or pain of patients.
+The results showed that the RIT group shortened the cecal intubation time, decrease intestinal loop formation, lower manual pressure of abdomen and decrease discomfort or pain of patients.
 Although RIT technology has shown good application prospects, it still relies on the experience of unwinding of endoscopists, some examinations are time-consuming and patients cannot achieve a good medical result.